Research

 Scion's collaboration with various stakeholders enabled groundbreaking research on fire whirls through controlled burns near Twizel, providing valuable insights into their triggers and dynamics.
 For more information, see here: Research Burns.

-Operational Support and Case Studies
+Operational Support

 Scion’s case study on the Pigeon Valley fire, part of the 'Preparing NZ for Extreme Fire' programme, provided crucial insights and smoke forecasts that informed health, air traffic, and evacuation decisions.
 For more information, see here: Pigeon Valley Fire Case Study.